Empire (Card novel): Plot

-Once back in New Jersey, Malich and Coleman join Malich's wife who used to work for an Idaho congressman who is now, due to the order of succession, President of the United States.
+Once back in New Jersey, Malich and Coleman join Malich's wife, who used to work for an Idaho congressman who is now, by the order of succession, President.
 Malich's wife is summoned by the new President.
-He asks for Malich, Coleman and Malich's former Special Forces unit to help save the United States.
+He asks for Malich, Coleman, and Malich's former Special Forces unit to help save the United States.
 Malich is ordered to retrieve his operations report created at the Pentagon.
-While there, his trusted secretary, DeeNee, betrays him, shooting him in the eye and killing him before his Secret Service escorts could react.
-Coleman escapes only to be pursued by more mechanized warriors and hover-bikes.
+There, his trusted secretary, DeeNee, betrays him by shooting him in the eye and killing him before his Secret Service escorts could react.
+Coleman escapes, only to be pursued by more mechanized warriors and hover-bikes.
 They are eventually repelled by Apache gunships dispatched by the President.

 The new National Security Advisor, Averell Torrent, is one of Malich's former professors.
-He sends a team including Malich's Special Forces operators and Coleman out to discover information about the Restoration group responsible for Malich's death and the subversion of the United States of America.
+He sends a team including Malich's Special Forces operators and Coleman out to discover information about the Restoration group, which was responsible for Malich's death and the subversion of the United States.

 Upon finding the Progressive Restoration's lair, the team, led by Coleman, reconnoiter the Washington mountain hideout.
 They invade the base and take its leader prisoner.
-After the defeat of the Progressive Restoration, Torrent is elected in a landslide victory as he was the presidential nominee for both the Democratic and Republican parties.
+After the defeat of the Progressive Restoration, Torrent is elected in a landslide victory as he was the presidential nominee for both the Democratic and Republican Parties.
 Rather than wait until the next year's inauguration, the current president immediately steps down to let Torrent start his term.

-Towards the end of the novel, Malich's wife Cecily begins to suspect Torrent's involvement in instigating the entire conflict in order to ascend to power.
+Towards the end of the novel, Malich's wife, Cecily, begins to suspect Torrent's involvement in instigating the entire conflict in order to ascend to power.
 She discovers many of the key rebel leaders were taught at some point by him.
-From the notes Malich left from his classes with him, she uncovers Torrent's obsession with the transition between the Roman Republic and the Empire, and Torrent's belief that the United States is in the same stage.
-The book ends with Cecily and Coleman, to whom she reveals her suspicions, wondering whether this is truly the case.
-No indication is given as to how Torrent will use his power, setting the novel up for a sequel.
+From the notes that Malich left from his classes with him, she uncovers Torrent's obsession with the transition between the Roman Republic and the Empire and Torrent's belief that the United States is in the same stage.
+The book ends with Cecily and Coleman to whom she reveals her suspicions and wonders whether this is truly the case.
+No indication is given as to how Torrent will use his power, which sets the novel up for a sequel.